Felabs1/kick/README.md

-# Kick: Blockchain Gaming Platform for Fantasy Premier League on Lisk
+# Kick: Blockchain Gaming Platform for Fantasy Football on Lisk

 ## Table of Contents